Kitematic user guide

 docker run -d -P redis.
 This

-will pull and run a new Redis container via the Docker CLI.
+pulls, creates, and runs a new Redis container via the Docker CLI.

 Note: If you’re creating containers from the command line, use